 Saturday, November 16, 2024

-How are we to behave in a world often hostile to the ways of God that work against the convictions of our faith?
+How are we to behave in a world that is often hostile to the ways of God and that works against the convictions of our faith?
 For many of us, the message of Romans 13 is hard to swallow — we don't like it and would like to change Paul's inspired words.

 What do we do when our government passes legislation, enforces laws, and takes actions that harm the people of God, violate God's principles, and disregard God's values?
-While many of us in the Western world are increasingly concerned about the godlessness we see in our cultures, many other believers face opposition, persecution, and martyrdom.
+While many of us in the Western world are increasingly concerned about the godlessness we see in our cultures, many believers in other parts of the world face opposition, persecution, and martyrdom.
 A passage like this is one we would prefer to ignore!

 There was a limit to obeying the powers that be.
 Jesus made clear that we should honor the requirements of our government but must honor God most of all.
 We are to "give to Caesar what belongs to Caesar, and give to God what belongs to God."
-[6] As Peter once said:
+[6] As Peter once said to the authorities:

 "Do you think God wants us to obey you rather than him?
 We cannot stop telling about everything we have seen and heard."
 [7]